 - Add the butter to this mixture in two or three parts and beat on medium speed until fully incorporated and creamy.
 If the buttercream splits and continuing to beat doesn’t bring it back together, it has likely become too cold.
 Pop it in the warm oven or over a double boiler for 10 seconds and try beating it again.
 Continue doing this until it comes together.

-- Add the raspberry jam and beat in.
+- Add the pumpkin puree and beat in.

-Once everything has cooled, place your buttercream in a piping or zip-top bag and pipe onto half of your shells.
+Once everything has cooled, place your buttercream in a piping (or zip-top) bag and pipe onto half of your shells.
 Then place another similarly sized shell on top and gently press them together.
+You’ve made macarons!

 All photos by me.